nhubbard/konf/README.md

 Server.host in config
 ```

-Check whether an item name exists in config or not:
+To check whether an item exists in the config by name, you can do the same,
+but pass the fully qualified value path instead:

 ```kotlin
 config.contains("server.host")